four-symbols/four-symbols.nvim/README.md

 The **Four Symbols** theme series is inspired by the Four Symbols in ancient Chinese mythology.
 Each theme combines the colors and symbolism of its corresponding mythical creature:

 - **Azure Dragon**: Symbolizes the East and spring, representing vitality and growth.
-The theme features colors primarily in wood, cyan, and blue hues.
+The theme features colors primarily in green, cyan, and blue hues.
 - **White Tiger**: Symbolizes the West and autumn, representing strength and majesty.
 The theme features colors primarily in white, gray, and metallic hues.
 - **Vermilion Bird**: Symbolizes the South and summer, representing passion and energy.
 The theme features colors primarily in red, orange, and gold hues.
 - **Black Tortoise**: Symbolizes the North and winter, representing stability and wisdom.
 The theme features colors primarily in black, deep blue, and cyan hues.